MarekConto/webscraper-car_brand_from_license_plate/README.md

 ///////////////////////////////////////////////////////////////////<br />

-This made for a seamless and easy car brand and adeqate brand icon assignment once a user added their car's license plate in the dashboard, which removed unnecessary clutter of having more fields to fill in when registering your car and made the UX better.
+This made for a seamless and easy car brand and adeqate brand icon assignment once a user added their car's license plate in the dashboard, which removed unnecessary clutter of having more fields to fill in when registering their car and made the UX better.

 ![Alt text](preview.png?raw=true "App integration")